Skip to content

 Event Payload sketch When emitted

-SupplyRegistered supply_id, scope, kind, name, occurred_at register_supply accepted; status implicitly Unknown.
+SupplyRegistered supply_id, kind, name, facility_code, containing_asset_id?, trigger, triggered_by, occurred_at register_supply accepted; status implicitly Unknown.

-SupplyMarkedAvailable supply_id, from_status, reason, trigger, occurred_at mark_supply_available accepted (Unknown → Available).
+SupplyMarkedAvailable supply_id, from_status, reason, trigger, occurred_at, monitor_ref? mark_supply_available accepted (Unknown → Available).
+Operator-only target; monitor_ref is always absent.

-SupplyDegraded supply_id, from_status, reason, trigger, occurred_at degrade_supply accepted (Unknown, Available, or Recovering → Degraded).
+SupplyDegraded supply_id, from_status, reason, trigger, occurred_at, monitor_ref? degrade_supply or observe_supply_status accepted (Unknown, Available, or Recovering → Degraded).

-SupplyMarkedUnavailable supply_id, from_status, reason, trigger, occurred_at mark_supply_unavailable accepted (Unknown, Available, Degraded, or Recovering → Unavailable).
+SupplyMarkedUnavailable supply_id, from_status, reason, trigger, occurred_at, monitor_ref? mark_supply_unavailable or observe_supply_status accepted (Unknown, Available, Degraded, or Recovering → Unavailable).

-SupplyMarkedRecovering supply_id, from_status, reason, trigger, occurred_at mark_supply_recovering accepted (Unavailable → Recovering).
+SupplyMarkedRecovering supply_id, from_status, reason, trigger, occurred_at, monitor_ref? mark_supply_recovering or observe_supply_status accepted (Unavailable → Recovering).

-SupplyRestored supply_id, from_status, reason, trigger, occurred_at restore_supply accepted (Recovering → Available).
+SupplyRestored supply_id, from_status, reason, trigger, occurred_at, monitor_ref? restore_supply accepted (Recovering → Available).
+Operator-only target; monitor_ref is always absent.

-Every transition event carries from_status explicitly (even though the FSM constrains it) to keep projection apply logic uniform across the five transition slices and to make per-event audit reads self-contained.
+Every transition event carries from_status explicitly (even though the FSM constrains it) to keep projection apply logic uniform across the six transition slices and to make per-event audit reads self-contained. monitor_ref is an additive optional field: present when the transition was driven by observe_supply_status (carries the originating sensor's "{source_kind}:{source_id}" for audit), absent for operator-gesture transitions.

 Slices